Definition of 'causal'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Is there a causal connection between the writing down and the weight loss?
 Times, Sunday Times (2011)There was a narrative connection but no sufficient causal link.
 Times, Sunday Times (2006)There is no evidence of a causal relationship.
 Times, Sunday Times (2013)Then a causal link would have to be established between these things and undesirable outcomes.
 Times, Sunday Times (2013)But it also allows rather too much to depend on a single economic causal relationship.
-Politics, Planning and the State (1990)No causal link has been established by academics between machines and problem gambling.
-Times, Sunday Times (2011)But it insists that there is no proven causal connection between the illnesses and attendance at the tests.
+Politics, Planning and the State (1990)But it insists that there is no proven causal connection between the illnesses and attendance at the tests.
 Times, Sunday Times (2011)Furthermore, one wonders why this causal relation must remain within the limits of rational justification.
 The Politics of Redress - crime, punishment and penal abolition (1989)To study causal connections, researchers normally use experimental designs.
 The Developing Child (7th edn.)
 (1995)Another questionable causal link gained momentum before this Test.
 Times, Sunday Times (2015)Such a striking correlation cannot possibly have occurred by accident, and a causal connection is undoubtedly present.
 Macrosociology: An Introduction to Human Societies (1995)It may have an adverse effect on economic growth, although the evidence for a causal connection is unclear.
 The Times Literary Supplement (2013)Yet maybe only a third of the 30 or more artists on display have a direct or causal relationship with punk.
 Times, Sunday Times (2007)The correlation between religiosity and happiness is clear, but explanations of the connection and possible causal relationship are less clear.
 Christianity Today (2000)In an ideal world, an expert would be able to confirm the causal link between the fluid and the damage.
 Times, Sunday Times (2013)Is there a causal connection?
 Times, Sunday Times (2012)The way our minds are organized reflects our experience of causal relations, so that our mental wheels often fit natural tracks.
-The Times Literary Supplement (2011)Given that jails tend to be full of the less intelligent and the highly impulsive, this appears to support the theory of a causal link.
-Times, Sunday Times (2013)Experiments Although experimental design is the classic scientific approach for the study of causal relationships, it is not commonly used in sociological research.
+The Times Literary Supplement (2011)Experiments Although experimental design is the classic scientific approach for the study of causal relationships, it is not commonly used in sociological research.
 Sociology (1995)

 Trends of 'causal'